 After only a year or so, Mr. Long began suffering constant and severe pain, difficulty walking, and trouble with stability.
 His doctor performed x-rays which showed the lower part of his knee implant, the tibial baseplate, had become unglued from his tibia bone.

-After only 2 years, Mr. Long was forced to undergo a new surgery to remove the defective Attune implant and replace it with a different model.
+After only 2 years, Mr. Long was forced to undergo a new surgery to remove the failed Attune implant and replace it with a different model.

-Both he and his doctors stated they never would have used the defective Attune implant if they had known it was prone to loosening.
-However, DePuy didn’t disclose these dangers despite having years of information (link to January 5 article) they were failing.
+Both he and his doctors stated they never would have used the Attune implant if they had known it was prone to loosening.
+However, DePuy didn’t disclose these dangers despite having years of information they were failing.

 Higher Failure Rates With Attune Knee Implants